LokenderReddySheelam/OSEMN/README.md

 This repositary consists of following:
 1. Report - IT 497 OSEMN Assignment Report
 2. Code file - githubAnswer.Rnw
-3. Compiled PDF answer to the code - githubAnswer
+3. Compiled PDF answer to the code - githubAnswer.pdf
 4. Data in CSV format - df.csv
-5. All plots - Rplot1,Rplot2,Rplot3
+5. All plots - Graphs/Rplot1,Rplot2,Rplot3